-Dr Kelly Gleason is Data Science Lead for Delta 8.7 – The Alliance 8.7 Knowledge Platform at the Centre for Policy Research.
-In this role, she works on building online knowledge tools that encourage evidence-based policy decision-making by translating data and promoting scientific literacy in relation to modern slavery, forced labour, child labour and human trafficking.
+Dr Kelly Gleason is the former Data Science Lead for the Modern Slavery Programme at United Nations University Centre for Policy Research.
+In this role, she worked on building online knowledge tools that encourage evidence-based policy decision-making by translating data and promoting scientific literacy in relation to modern slavery, forced labour, child labour and human trafficking.

 Dr Gleason's previous research focused on the measurement and estimation of conflict, including civil war onset and recurrence, ethnic rioting, and terrorist group network analysis, and the visualization and communications of complex data in various substantive areas.

 Prior to joining the Centre for Policy Research, she served as a data analytics associate in research and development at University of Chicago’s Urban Education Institute, building and maintaining digital platforms for Chicago Public School statistics.